XingOneE/CS-151-NutriPlan-Your-Personalized-Meal-Planner-/README.md

 (Optional) User management: manage different meal plans for different users

 5. When using the Meal Planner program, the user will first go to OptionMenu.
 Here they can select a variety of options:
-Create meal plan
+Create meal plan,
-Get meal plan for the day
+Get meal plan for the day,
-Nutritional Information
+Nutritional Information,
-View/Edit Meal Plan
+View/Edit Meal Plan,
-Set the Goal for the meal plan
+Set the Goal for the meal plan,
 Exit